-These disclosures have been reviewed by the Board Audit Committee and the Internal Audit function and approved by the Board.
-The disclosures are not subject to external audit; however, some of the information within the disclosures also appears in the Society's audited 2015 Annual Report and Accounts.
+These disclosures have been reviewed by the Board Audit Committee and approved by the Board.
+The disclosures are not subject to external audit; however, some of the information within the disclosures also appears in the Society's audited 2016 Annual Report and Accounts.